 Efi Pardou: “When I was at high school, I used to draw some of the teachers, while they were teaching, especially the Religious Studies teacher who I had rendered perfectly!
 I also liked drawing Marlon Brando, and together with my classmate who sat next to me, we would draw in the style of ‘cineromantzo’ (which was in fashion at the time).
 She was great at drawing too.
 One day a teacher caught us in the act, and my friend got expelled!
 Furthermore, my mother was advised by the school to watch my friends because they were a bad influence… I returned to painting much later in life, after my studies at the Athens University of Economics, after I had my family, my career, when I retired.
 I never liked my job, but always tried to have creative outlets to counteract it.”

 And as for me, Stella Sevastopoulos? what’s my arty tale?
 Well, I was also one of those children that was always drawing.
 The art studio at school was my favourite place, where I could escape and get on with what really interested me.
 I did start out my studies at art school, but then opted to go in a more theoretical direction (Art History and English Literature) at university.
 Nevertheless I carried on painting and drawing on and off in my own time.
-Even when I was working as a journalist, covering art events, I felt that I was encountering the art from an artistic point of view, as well as from a journalist’s point of view, always asking questions about techniques etc. In the last few years, I have been given the opportunity to explore art once more, this time from the other side – practicing it, rather than just writing about it.
+Even when I was working as a journalist, covering art events, I felt that I was encountering the art from an artistic point of view, as well as from a journalist’s point of view, always asking questions about techniques etc. In the last decade or so, I was given the opportunity to explore art once more, this time from the other side – practicing it, rather than just writing about it.
 And I am trully grateful, because it feels like I have finally come home, albeit with a lot of cultural baggage!